About Our Office

 To PREVENT morning sickness, try the following suggestions until you find one that works for you:

 Eat a piece of bread or a few crackers before you get out of bed in the morning, put them close to your bed the night before, or when you feel nauseated.

 - Get out of bed slowly.
 Avoid sudden movements.

-- Have some yogurt, cottage cheese, juice or milk before you go to bed, or before you get up.
+- Have some yogurt, cottage cheese, juice, or milk before you go to bed or get up.
 Try one of these if you have to get up during the night.

-- Eat several small meals during the day so your stomach doesn't remain empty for very long.
+- Eat several small meals during the day, so your stomach doesn't remain empty for long.

-- Eat high-protein foods: eggs, cheese, nuts, meats, etc., as well as fruits and fruit juices.
-These foods help prevent low levels of sugar in your blood which also causes nausea.
+- Eat high-protein foods like eggs, cheese, nuts, meats, fruit, and fruit juices.
+These foods help prevent low levels of sugar in your blood, which causes nausea.

-- Drink soups and other liquids between meals, instead of with meals.
+- Drink soup and other liquids between meals instead of with meals.

 - Avoid greasy or fried foods as they are hard to digest.
-It is advisable to avoid spicy, heavily seasoned foods also.
+It is advisable to avoid spicy, heavily-seasoned foods as well.